thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 ## Objectives

-- Explain what a Knex migration is.
+- Explain what the Knex migration system is.
-- Explain why a Knex migration is useful.
+- Explain why the Knex migration system is useful.
 - Use Knex to migrate a PostgreSQL database.
-- Explain what a Knex seed is.
+- Explain what the Knex seed system is.
-- Explain why a Knex seed is useful.
+- Explain why the Knex seed system is useful.
 - Use Knex to seed a PostgreSQL database.

-## What's a Knex migration?
+## What's the Knex migration system?

-A **Knex migration** is a system that allows developers to automate the management of database tables in JavaScript.
+The **Knex migration system** allows developers to automate the management of database tables in JavaScript.
 At the heart of the system are migration files.
 When defined, a migration file can move the database up and down, or forwards and backwards, through a series of database changes that usually affects a single table.

 Here's a diagram representing two Knex migration files that manage the `artists` and `tracks` tables respectively.